celediel/Morrowind-MoreAttentiveGuards/README.md

     not the best way to handle this, but the few false positives outweigh all the false negatives that would be otherwise)
     * If the player has a bounty, guards will ignore the combat
+* Option exists for faction members to aid the player in combat as well, with a configurable faction rank required for help to be given
 * MCM Menu for configuration of many options
 * Thanks to the power of MWSE Lua, all guards are affected, not just selected hardcoded guards